Skip to main content

 Alternative mDIS Documentation Workflow

-Thus the Vuepress tool does not have to be installed on neither the editor's or the writer's computers.
+Thus, the VuePress tool does not have to be installed on neither the editor's nor the writer's computers.
 Their maintenance burden is reduced.